1 Peter 3

 God hears the prayers of those who do his will and keep his Word; but he will not hear the prayers of those who lack any zeal to keep his Word.

 3:12 For the eyes of the Lord are over the righteous [the zealous keepers of the whole Word of God], and his ears are open unto their prayers: but the face of the Lord is against them that do evil.

-If we do what is good and peaceable, only the most wicked will seek our harm, because they are pricked in their conscious and despise the example that makes them feel uncomfortable.
+If we do what is good and peaceable, only the wicked will seek our harm, because they are pricked in their conscious and despise the example that makes them feel uncomfortable.

 3:13 And who is he that will harm you, if ye be followers of that which is good?

-3:14 But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled; 3:15 But sanctify the Lord God in your hearts [set yourself apart from sin, to the godliness of the LORD]: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear [humility before God]: 3:16 Having a good conscience; that, whereas they speak evil of you, as of evildoers, they may be ashamed that falsely accuse your good conversation [words and conduct] in Christ.
+3:14 But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled; 3:15 But sanctify the Lord God in your hearts [set yourself apart from sin, and dedicate ourselves to the godliness of the LORD]: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear [humility before God]: 3:16 Having a good conscience; that, whereas they speak evil of you, as of evildoers, they may be ashamed that falsely accuse your good conversation [words and conduct] in Christ.

-If we must suffer from men, let it be for pleasing God, than for any evil deed on our part.
+If we must suffer from men, let it be for pleasing God, rather than for any evil deed on our part.

 3:17 For it is better, if the will of God be so, that ye suffer for well doing, than for evil doing.